elaforge/karya/doc/cmd.md

 [Tempo tracks](derivation.md.html#tempo-track), also implemented in 'Cmd.ControlTrack', are in most respects normal control tracks, except of course they are treated differently by the deriver.
-One wrinkle is that they're not normalized between 0--1, so they don't do the hex input thing.
+They're not normalized between 0--1, so they don't do the hex input thing.

 ### Signal render